 12. Add striped patio umbrellas for a Cote D'Azur feel

 Turn your pool patio into a slice of paradise with a row of striped beach umbrellas, evocative of luxe destinations like the Cote D'Azur, a la this luxury rental property in Captiva Island, Florida.
 Not only will umbrellas add to the ambience, but they come in handy at midday, or in spots without much shade.
+Plus, they add a touch of pool privacy from overlooking upstairs windows.

 'Our inspiration was modern Mediterranean, mixed with old Miami and graphic stripes to offset the classic design of the estate,' says Barry, whose company also owns the above property.
 'We really wanted to play off the of a luxury beachfront property-tying everything together with a black and white cabana stripe fabric on pillows, ottomans, umbrellas and curtains.'